-a) Prepared and Packaged Food - The major operating subsidiaries for the Prepared and Packaged Food segment are Purefoods-Hormel, Magnolia and San Miguel Super Coffeemix Co., Inc. ("SMSCCI") producing value-added refrigerated and canned meats, dairy, spreads and oils, and coffee.
-Purefoods-Hormel is a 60:40 joint venture with Hormel Netherlands, B.V., which was entered into in 1998 that produces and markets value-added refrigerated processed meats and canned meat products.
-The joint venture agreement, which was entered into in 1998 sets out the parties' agreement as shareholders of Purefoods-Hormel, including, among others, provisions on technical assistance and sharing of know-how, the use of trademarks, fundamental matters requiring shareholder or Board approval, exclusivity covenants, and restrictions on the transfer of Purefoods-Hormel shares.
+a) Prepared and Packaged Food - The major operating subsidiaries for the Prepared and Packaged Food segment are Purefoods-Hormel, Magnolia and San Miguel Super Coffeemix Co., Inc. ("SMSCCI") producing value-added refrigerated and canned meats, dairy, spreads, and coffee.
+Purefoods-Hormel, a 60:40 joint venture with Hormel Netherlands, B.V. produces and markets value-added refrigerated processed meats and canned meat products.
+The joint venture agreement, which was entered into in 1998 sets out the parties' agreement as shareholders of Purefoods-Hormel, including, among others, provisions on technical assistance and sharing of know-how, the use of trademarks, fundamental matters requiring shareholders or Board approval, exclusivity covenants, and restrictions on the transfer of Purefoods-Hormel shares.

-Value-added refrigerated meats include hotdogs, nuggets, bacon, hams, ready-to-heat meal, seafood lines and meat free products, which are sold under the brand names Purefoods, Purefoods Tender Juicy, Star, Higante, Purefoods Beefies, Vida, Purefoods Nuggets and Veega.
-Canned meats, such as corned beef, luncheon meats, sausages, sauces, meat spreads, ready-to-eat viands and tuna, are sold under the Purefoods, Star, Ulam King and Delmar brands.
+Value-added refrigerated meats include hotdogs, nuggets, bacon, hams, ready-to-heat meal and meat free products, which are sold under the brand names Purefoods, Purefoods Tender Juicy, Star, Higante, Purefoods Beefies, Vida, Purefoods Nuggets, Purefoods Heat & Eat and Veega.
+Canned meats, such as corned beef, luncheon meats, sausages, sauces, meat spreads and ready-to-eat viands are sold under the Purefoods, Star and Ulam King brands.

 The dairy and spreads business, primarily operated through Magnolia, manufactures and markets a variety of bread spreads, milk, ice cream, salad aids and flour mixes.
-Magnolia rationalized its jelly-based snacks, biscuits, and cooking oil product lines during the year as it streamlined its product portfolio.
 Bread spreads include butter, refrigerated and non-refrigerated margarine and cheese sold primarily under the Magnolia, Dari Crème, Star, and Cheezee brands.
 Dairy products include ready-to-drink milk, ice cream and all-purpose cream under the Magnolia brand.
-Flour mixes and salad aids like mayonnaise and dressings, are under the Magnolia brand.
-The margarine brands, Star and Dari Crème, established in 1931 and 1959 respectively, were acquired in the 1990s.
-Magnolia also marketed jelly-based snacks under the Jellyace brand, until said trademark and other trademarks used in the jelly-based snacks business were divested in May 2021.
+Flour mixes and salad aids like mayonnaise and dressings, are likewise marketed and sold under the Magnolia brand.
+The margarine brands.
+Star and Dari Crème, established in 1931 and 1959 respectively, were acquired in the 1990s.
+Magnolia also marketed jelly-based snacks under the JellYace brand, until said trademark and other trademarks used in the jelly-based snacks business were divested in May 2021.
 Moreover, Magnolia manufactured and sold biscuits under the La Pacita brand until it ceased operations in October 2021.
+In 2022, the BOD of Magnolia approved the plan to take steps to liquidate the properties related to the operation of La Pacita biscuit.
+On February 2, 2023, the BOD of SMFB approved the sale of La Pacita trademarks, together with its product formulations and process specifications.
+A deed of assignment of Intellectual Property Rights was entered into in the first quarter of 2023 for the sale of La Pacita trademarks.

 The coffee business under SMSCCI is a 70:30 joint venture between SMFB and a Singaporean partner, Jacobs Douwe Egberts RTL SCC SG Pte.
 Ltd., formerly Super Coffee Corporation Pte.
-Ltd. SMSCCI imports, packages, markets, and distributes coffee mixes and coffee-related products in the Philippines.
+Ltd. SMSCCI imports, packages, markets, and distributes coffee mixes in the Philippines.